spacecloud-io/space-docs/content/storage/database/add-new-database.md

 }
 {{< /highlight >}}

-Finally click on the `Add database` button.
+Finally, click on the `Add database` button.
 That's it!
 You have added a new database to Space Cloud!
-You can now start creating tables and using the auto generated GraphQL APIs for them.
+You can now start creating tables and using the auto-generated GraphQL APIs for them.